• Course Detail

 Psychologists

-The Cambridge Health Alliance, Psychiatry Continuing Education Division, is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Cambridge Health Alliance, Psychiatry Continuing Education Division, maintains responsibility for this program and its content.
-This course offers 13.00 continuing education credits.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry maintains responsibility for this program and its content.
+This course offers 14.00 continuing education credits.

 Social Workers

-This program has been approved for 13.0 Social Work Continuing Education hours for relicensure, in accordance with 258 CMR.
-NASW-MA Chapter CE Approving Program, Authorization Number D-92191.
-NY Social Workers: The Division of Continuing Education in Psychiatry at Cambridge Health Alliance is recognized by the New York State Education Department's State Board for Social Work as an Approved Provider #0038 of continuing education for licensed social workers.
-This course has been approved for 13.0 contact hours.
+Application for social work continuing education credits has been submitted.
+Please contact us at cme@challiance.org for the status of social work CE accreditation.
+NY Social Workers: Cambridge Health Alliance, Division of Continuing Education in Psychiatry is recognized by the New York State Education Department's State Board for Social Work as an Approved Provider #0038 of continuing education for licensed social workers.
+This course offers 14.00 contact hours.

 Counselors

-The Cambridge Health Alliance, Psychiatry Continuing Education Division, has been approved by the National Board for Certified Counselors (NBCC) as an approved Continuing Education Provider, ACEP No. 5444.
-This program meets the requirements for 13.0 continuing education hours.
-CHA is solely responsible for all aspects of the program.
-This offering is also applicable for Commonwealth of Massachusetts Counseling/Allied Mental Health accreditation for 13.00 credits.
+Cambridge Health Alliance is an Affiliate of Harvard Medical School.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5444.
+Programs that do not qualify for NBCC credit are clearly identified.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry is solely responsible for all aspects of the program.
+This course meets the requirements for 14.00 continuing education hours, and is also applicable for Commonwealth of Massachusetts Counseling/Allied Mental Health accreditation for 14.00 credits.

 Physician Assistants, Nurse Practitioners and Registered Nurses